 Winston School of Education & Social Policy

-Chair: Associate Professor Aiello
+Chair: Professor Aiello

 Associate Professor: Girgenti-Malone

 Assistant Professor: Scott, Yetter

 The field of Criminology and Criminal Justice studies crime as a social phenomenon.
 We study the causation, patterns, and control of crime and criminal behavior in individuals, groups, organizations, cultures and societies.
 Criminology fosters theoretical debates and ideas about lawmaking, lawbreaking, and the social consequences of both.
 Criminologists and criminal justice practitioners work toward reducing crime and improving criminal justice policies.

 The Criminology and Criminal Justice program at Merrimack College provides students with an understanding of crime that recognizes the complex relationship between society and its members.
 Courses in Criminology and Criminal Justice at Merrimack College focus on the degree to which people’s lives are influenced by broader socio-cultural, political-economic, and historical forces.
 The study of Criminology and Criminal Justice cultivates critical thinking and informed analysis about the legal system, crime, and systems of punishment and social control.
 The Criminology and Criminal Justice program at Merrimack College examines how inequalities of race, class, gender, age, and sexuality are intertwined with systems of control and punishment.

 Students learn the theoretical perspectives and research methods criminologists use to systematically study the multifaceted aspects of crime.
 Through our required internship program, students work in various criminal justice and legal agencies where they apply criminological reasoning to their supervised fieldwork experiences.
 The internship allows students to experience possible career options, to learn from professionals working in the field, to consider postgraduate education, and to establish valuable contacts for future full-time employment.